Koromix/rygel/web/rekkord.org/pages/commands.md

 ```

 > [!TIP]
-> You can use an object ID (OID) or a snapshot name as the identifier.
+> You can use an object ID (OID) or a snapshot channel as the identifier.
 In addition, you can specify a path to locate an object inside the main snapshot or directory, separated with a colon.
 >
 > Here are two examples without path:
 >
 > - `mBC49879164FDEF1DD26501441B20013202E6DC7AF5D5C5AC8C97AC8126FDF4B4`: use snapshot with OID *mBC4987916...*
-> - `front-machine`: find latest snapshot named *front-machine*
+> - `front-machine`: find latest snapshot with channel *front-machine*
 >
 > Here are two examples with an additional path:
 >
 > - `m51D1AE52921C8F636A18F9065D5348FC47BD61546B9688FD5D1D45F5AE240FAC:var/lib/mysql`: locate directory *var/lib/mysql* inside snapshot with OID *m51D1AE529...*
-> - `database-machine:var/lib/mysql`: locate directory *var/lib/mysql* inside inside latest snapshot named *database-machine*
+> - `database-machine:var/lib/mysql`: locate directory *var/lib/mysql* inside inside latest snapshot with channel *database-machine*

 The output looks something like this: